 But ... the Paedophile Priest scandal!
 Here, considered objectively, we do have a massive dereliction of duty on the part of Bishops and of Episcopacy.
 In many cases, it seems, they disregarded juridical procedures and maintained 'the filth' in pastoral ministry.

-And then there have been some high-profile episcopal adulterers; firstly in Ireland and then in Scotland and most recently in England (I wonder, incidentally, if there has been any enquiry into the circumstances of Kieran Conry's appointment; and why not).
+And then there have been some high-profile episcopal adulterers; firstly in Ireland and then in Scotland and most recently in England (I wonder, incidentally, if there has been any enquiry into who knew what about Kieran Conry before his episcopal nomination; and why not).

-I think it does the Irish laity enormous credit, in all the circumstances, that so many of them did vote in accordance with the teachings of the Church.
+I think it does the Irish laity enormous credit, in all the circumstances, that [in the Gay Marriage Referendum] so many of them did vote in accordance with the teachings of the Church.
 (One constituency voted against SSM; two constituencies, knife-edge.)

 It would be reassuring if some representative body of bishops ... perhaps, let's say, a Synod ... were to express some corporate regret about what their Order has done to the Church in the last disastrous half century.
 It has, in some parts of the world and in more than a few individuals, shown disturbing indications of a radical dysfunctionality.

-Instead, we have suggestions of enhancing still further the powers of this Order by entrenching canonically and structurally and even dogmatically the Episcopal Conferences.
+Instead, we have suggestions of enhancing still further the powers of this Order by entrenching canonically and structurally and even dogmatically their Episcopal Conferences.